seung-lab/mapbuffer/README.md

 ## Design

+The MapBuffer object is designed to translate dictionaries into a serialized byte buffer and extract objects directly from it by consulting an index.
+The index consists of a series of key-value pairs where the values are indices into the byte stream where each object's data stream starts.

+This means that the format is best regarded as immutable once written.
+It can be easily converted into a standard dictionary at will.
+The main purpose is for reading just a few objects out of a larger stream of data.

+## Format

 The byte string format consists of a 16 byte header, an index, and a series of (possibily individually compressed) serialized objects.

 ```